CRICOIN-CRI/CRICOIN-CRI/README.md

 ✅Contribution to ecology and rural development.

+✅Creation of the Origen360 app for the traceability of cannabis-derived products

 ABOUT CRICOIN
 In addition to supporting projects related to studying the medicinal properties of cannabis, CRICOIN has a comprehensive vision that includes promoting an ecological approach in all its operations.